Trauma-informed counselling and psychotherapy in North London and online.

 - Mental Health First Aid (Camden Council)

-- BA in English Literature from Magdalen College, Oxford.
+- BA/MA in English Literature from Magdalen College, Oxford.

-- I am a registered member of the BACP.
+- I am a registered member of the National Counselling Society.

-- I attend regular supervision, both because my BACP membership requires it, and because it enables me to offer the best possible service to you.
+- I attend regular supervision, both because my NCS membership requires it, and because it enables me to offer the best possible service to you.

 I’ve been in therapy myself and I've had a wide variety of experiences.
 I know that any therapist you choose has to be a good fit.
 You have the right to take time finding the person you're going to share so much with.
 If you've been put off by a past counselling relationship, or somehow didn't find yourself connecting, I hope you feel you can try again.